mgree/mgt/README.md

 Critically, writing `0 == 0 && true == false` will correctly select `==i` and
 `==b`, respectively.

+## Assumptions/holes

+The `assume x [: t] in e` form lets you add bindings at arbitrary types without definitions.
+It uses typed holes `__[name]` generate fresh type variables.

+It's tempting to have a typed hole have type `?`, but that doesn't work like other bits of the inference.
+If you want something to be `?`, write `assume foo : ? in bar`.
+Writing `assume foo in bar` will try to infer `foo`'s type.

 ## TODO

 - Other language features